-- Review local land development and subdivision regulations for appropriateness of design standards and amend the regulations, if necessary, to better balance the use of roadways by both automobiles and people. - Assess major thoroughfares throughout the community to determine if "road-diets" may be appropriate to lessen the impacts of the transportation corridors on surrounding uses. - Evaluate each road currently or potentially impacted by sea-level rise, coastal, or riverine flooding to determine appropriate actions to limit impacts to the community. - Undertake a comprehensive bicycle and pedestrian plan to address user safety and overall mobility within the municipality.
+- Review local land development and subdivision regulations for appropriateness of design standards and amend the regulations, if necessary, to better balance the use of roadways by both automobiles and people. - Assess major thoroughfares throughout the community to determine if "road-diets" may be appropriate to lessen the impacts of the transportation corridors on surrounding uses. - Evaluate each road currently or potentially impacted by sea-level rise, coastal, or riverine flooding to determine appropriate actions to limit impacts to the community. - Foster supply chain resilience by identifying local freight routes subject to inundation flooding or sea level rise. - Undertake a comprehensive bicycle and pedestrian plan to address user safety and overall mobility within the municipality.